 In college and university settings, many professors simply forego tracking attendance, which is one of the reasons why around 30 percent of college freshmen drop out before finishing their first year.
 The use of student attendance tracking technologies can help to create a sense of accountability and motivate students to take their college careers seriously.

-Customization of Student Attendance Tracking Technologies
+Offline and Mobile Student Attendance Tracking

 One of the best aspects of student attendance tracking technologies is that they can be customized to meet the needs and requirements of specific educational spaces.
 While some student attendance tracking technologies rely on biometric data such as fingerprints or ID cards with barcodes and RFID chips, others can rely on Bluetooth and GPS locators to make sure that students are physically present in class when they say they are.